davidanderson3/rxnorm-ingredients/README.md

 # RxNorm Ingredients Extractor

 This repository includes a Python script that builds an enriched, searchable list of RxNorm ingredients and related drug concepts from the RxNorm RRF files.
-It can also generate a small serverless web viewer for fast browsing.
+It also generates a small serverless web viewer for fast browsing.

 ## What it produces

 - A single JSON file (`rxnorm_ingredients.json`) containing enriched ingredient records.
-- Optional per-letter split JSON and a tiny web app under `web/` for fast, client‑side browsing.
+- Per-letter split JSON and a tiny web app under `web/` for fast, client‑side browsing (generated automatically).

 Each ingredient record includes:
 - Name, RXCUI, TTY (IN, PIN, or MIN)